On the hierarchical Bayesian modelling of frequency response functions: Case 1: population-based modelling of FRFs for nominally-identical structures

-The \texttt{Stan} HMC sampler was run using four chains, with a target average proposal acceptance probability rate of 0.99 (this parameter controls the target acceptance rate of the NUTS algorithm, and setting it to a value close to 1 can reduce the number of false-positive divergences \cite{Standivergences}).
+The \texttt{Stan} HMC sampler was run using four chains, with a target average proposal acceptance probability rate of 0.8 (this parameter controls the target acceptance rate of the NUTS algorithm, and setting it to a value close to 1 can reduce the number of false-positive divergences \cite{Standivergences}).
 The sampler was run for 10000 samples per chain (and an additional 5000 warm-up samples were discarded per chain to diminish the influence of the starting values \cite{gelman2013bayesian}), for each parameter.
-In addition, models were run for each set of blade data independently (no pooling), for comparison with the partial-pooling model.
+Models were also run for each set of blade data independently (no pooling), for comparison with the partial-pooling model.
+Posterior predictive checks were performed to ensure stationarity and proper mixing of the Markov chains.
+As computed by \texttt{Stan}, the \emph{maximum} split $ R_{hat} $ diagnostic, and the \emph{minimum} effective sample size ($ N_{Eff} $), considering all parameters/hyperparameters, are shown in Table \ref{tab:MCMCchecks_Case1}, for all models.
+Note that split $ R_{hat} $ values that do not exceed 1.01 suggest proper mixing of the chains \cite{Vehtari2021}.
+Likewise, total $ N_{Eff} $ values greater than 400 are considered suitable for stable estimates and proper interpretation of split $ R_{hat} $, for a setup comprised of four parallel chains, as employed in this work \cite{Vehtari2021}.
+These criteria were met for all models developed.